bitdiff/synoptic/README.md

 The [Command] attribute can be used to customise the name and help text as follows:

     [Command(Name = "hello",
         Description = "Says hello from the command line.")]

 If you view the usage of your application by running it with no arguments you will see that the command name has changed and there is a description of the command alongside the command name.

 ####Customising parameter usage
 Parameters can be customised in much the same was as commands using the [CommandParameterAttribute].

-        public void SayHello([CommandParameter(Name = "m",
-            Prototype = "m|msg", Description = "The message to show.")] string message)
+        public void SayHello([CommandParameter(Prototype = "m|msg", Description = "The message to show.")] string message)

 An additional feature only currently supported by parameters is an additional *Prototype* property.
 This allows you to specify multiple short-cuts for the same parameter.
 In the above example, the message could specified using either *--m=mymessage* or *--msg=mymessage*.
+If a custom prototype is not supplied, the parameter name is used.
+If a custom name and prototype are both specified for a parameter, the prototype takes preference and the name is ignored.

+Note: This uses the Mono.Options prototype functionality and, as such, similar rules of formatting apply.